mandiant/macos-UnifiedLogs/README.md

   iterator.
 May use less memory than the other example files.
 It can also be run on a live system.
 The resulting CSV file will likely be quite large
 - `unifiedlog_parser_json` - Can parse all logs into JSON files.
 It can also be run on a live system.
-Each log file (tracev3 file) will correspond to a single JSON file.
-Depending on the logs, hundreds of JSON files may get created
+Each log file will be parsed to a single JSON file.
 - `parse_tracev3` - Can parse a single tracev3 file without any timesync or
-  uuidtext files, to a JSON file.
-However, without the uuidtext or timesync files the resulting JSON file will be heavily incomplete.
+  uuidtext files to JSON.
+However, without the uuidtext or timesync files the resulting JSON file will be incomplete.

-See `RUNNING.md` for overview of running the example binaries See `Library.md` for overview of how to use the library.
-Simple example projects are also available to review and use

 ## Limitations